Skip to content

 Best Practices

-• Access Control: Create a dedicated API user with minimal read-only permissions for the MCP server rather than using an admin token.
+• Dedicated API user: Create a dedicated API user with minimal read-only permissions for MCP access, rather than reusing an administrator's token.
+This limits the data exposed to the AI client and makes it easier to revoke access if needed.

 Support